borna-tl/University-OS/OS/ProcessHandling-Project/README.md

 Task: Given a number of huge text files, you are to calculate the number of each different word in all files.

-A sample output for the *testcases* forlder is also provided.
+A sample output for the *testcases* folder is also provided.